 3. Reduces Inflammation

-Along with these vitamins, watermelon also has lycopene, which is another powerful antioxidant.
-They help decrease inflammation in the body.
+Along with these vitamins, watermelon has lycopene, another powerful antioxidant.
+Together, these nutrients help decrease inflammation in the body.

-Con of Eating Watermelon For Bodybuilding
+Con of Eating Watermelon

 It May Produce Gastric Problems

 Unfortunately, watermelon is classified as a high FODMAP food, which means it could lead to gastric problems like bloating and abdominal pain in people with IBS.